oscar-barlow/java-quickstart/ReadMe.md

 Additionally, this course is envisaged as a **supplement** to the learning that you should already be doing, as a bootcamp grad who wants to learn Java: Googling, reading StackOverflow, playing around with code samples, going on codewars, taking udemy courses, and so on.
 On this point, I'd like to recommend Tim Buchalka's [Complete Java Masterclass](https://www.udemy.com/java-the-complete-java-developer-course/learn/v4/overview) udemy course.
 Tim gives a very thorough introduction to Java, from the ground up, and in doing so has saved a lot of space in this course!
 Additionally, by buying Tim's course you can get a 90 trial license for IntelliJ IDEA, an industry-standard Java Integrated Development Environment.

 # Course Content
-The course has four chapterschapterschapterschapterschapterschapterschapterschapterschapters, as described below.
+The course has four chapters, as described below.
 It is envisaged that it will take about one week to complete each section - though naturally you may go through it at any speed you like.

 Please note that **working with databases in Java is not covered by this course**.
 This would be a complex subject all by itself - and may merit a separate course in future.